go-fair-us/apireference/README.md

 ## Established Service Providing Communities

 For those with established API architectures, much of this is likely very basic.

+### Response alignment

+Like approaches in FHIR, MLCommons Croissant and Google Dataset Search,

 ## FHIR Interoperability